prajjwal1/fluence/README.md

 ## Fluence
-Fluence is a deep learning library based on Pytorch for adaptive computation approaches.
+Fluence is a deep learning library based on Pytorch for attention based approaches.

 ## Install
 `pip install fluence`